Stelliro/Stegnal/README.md

 runtime surfaces a recommendation such as `pip install -U "cupy-cuda12x"` whenever the NVRTC runtime is missing.

+When NVRTC ships with another application (for example, a bundled PyTorch runtime), set the `UMBRA_NVRTC_PATH_HINTS` environment variable to point at the directory or DLL path (multiple entries are separated with the platform path separator).
+The helper will automatically wire the hint into `CUPY_NVRTC_PATH` before CuPy initializes.

 ## Usage

 Encode an image: